mbbroberg/mbbroberg.github.io/_drafts/2018-09-02-how-i-todoist.md

 - **Community** for tasks related to building community
 - **Admin** for overhead tasks like actually scheduling a meeting or completing expenses
 - **Writing** for my writing assignments

+### Project tips

+- **Separate habit tracking from productivity and task management.** Your list will get crowded if you have all your "be a better person" type tasks alongside your productivity tasks on a daily basis.
+Separate these into different Projects, and ultimately use a filter to see only important work.
+-

 ## Prioritizing